JJ/hoborg/text/text.md

 sideways look that spelled trouble for the demonstration.

 But that was later.
-The parade was great and dramatic and epic and millions of people participated in it and mingled with the elefants and the camels and even some smart watched it from the balconies and perched on top of street lights.
+The parade was great and dramatic and epic and millions of people participated in it and mingled with the elephants and the camels and even some smart watched it from the balconies and perched on top of street lights.
 It proceeded down Royal street and then went right on Canal street to go left again on Loyola